collapsed-stacks/startups/questions/3098/are-there-classical-pivots.md

 - tagged: `business-model`, `pivoting`
 - score: 2

-<p>Are there types of pivots that are common in startups, and if so, what are they?</p>
+Are there types of pivots that are common in startups, and if so, what are they?

 ## Answer 3099